openmusic-project/omlily/README.md

 INTRODUCTION

-omlily version 3 has a lot more features than the its old version:
+omlily version 3 has a lot more features than the old version 2:

 - Two modes are available :
 	- "generic"    : for common scores